Jonny-exe/setup-minecraft-server/README.md

 A quick guide to set up a minecraft server on linux

 1. Make sure you have java installed.
 If not install it.
 If you are on a debian based system you can use `sudo apt install openjdk-11-jdk`
-2. Download the minecraft server from the official site. https://www.minecraft.net/en-us/download/server
+2. Download the minecraft server from the official site. https://www.minecraft.net/en-us/download/server .
+Then rename the file to server.jar
 3. Run the `run.sh` file.
 Don't worry if you get an erorr:
 4. Open eula.txt with your favorite text editor and change it from `eula=false` to `eula=true`.
 5. Run the `run.sh` file again and everything should be working.
 Enjoy